The coolest, most design-savvy holiday gifts you can buy at Target right now

-With Black Friday falling late this year—November 29—and just under four weeks between Thanksgiving and Christmas, retailers are scrambling to get people to do their holiday shopping earlier that usual.
+With Black Friday falling late this year—November 29—and just under four weeks between Thanksgiving and Christmas, retailers are scrambling to get people to do their holiday shopping earlier than usual.
 What that means: they’re posting Black Friday-like deals online well in advance of Thanksgiving.
 Among the retailers offering early holiday specials is design-savvy Target, known for both its on-trend in-house brands and its smart curation of other products.
 To save you the trouble of scrolling through hundreds of deals, we rounded up the coolest, savviest, and most exciting gifts on sale right now at Target.

 Ultimate Ears WonderBoom Wireless Speaker